binc74/game-of-set/README.md

     sudo gem install gosu
     ```

+### Running the Program
+* To run the program run the following command: `ruby main.rb`
+* Enter the number of players when asked
+* Enter the names of the players
+* Choose a difficulty (1-3)
+* A new window will appear with the game
+* Click on 3 cards to choose a set.
+Click a card again to deselect it
+* A card is selected when it is lit up
+* A message will appear on the bottom left of the screen informing the player if they have selected a set ot not
+* Change players by clicking on the name of the desired player
+* After the game is exited or ended a log will be printed in the terminal showing each set won by each player

+### Functionality
+* Hint - gives some kind of hint based on the difficulty selected

+* Difficulty

+    1 - Hint shows two cards from a set

+    2 - Hint shows one card from a set

+    3 - Hint prints number of sets available in the terminal

+* Timer - Counts the seconds gone by since the game started

+* Sets Remain -  Shows the number of sets left

+* Winner - Displays the current winner

+* Last Set Found - Shows the last set found

+* Restart - Restarts the game

+* Game Log - Prints in terminal after game ends

+* Multiple players - Up to 4 players

+### Notes
-* One of our members, Josh, have some important things to deal with so he is out of town in the second week,
+* One of our members, Josh, had some important things to deal with.
+He was out of town in the second week,
-so he might not be pushing often in the second week.
+so he might not have been pushing often in the second week.
 But instead, he contributed a huge amount of work in the first week,
-so I think the work balance is fine
+so work balance is fine

 ### Roles
 * Overall Project Manager: Josh Wright